Self-Deception: I Spent Years Detecting Lies in Others While Telling Them to Myself

 One of the ways we harm ourselves most is by not asking deep questions and sitting with the real answers: by not knowing our true selves.
 When you start digging honestly, you’ll find things you don’t like.
 That’s the point.

-When I first began this journey years ago, I started asking myself at least one introspective question per day, along with journaling, meditating, attending Codependents Anonymous meetings and working the CoDA Twelve Steps.
+When I first began this work years ago, I started asking myself at least one introspective question per day, along with journaling, meditating, attending Codependents Anonymous meetings and working the CoDA Twelve Steps.
 I found the Fourth Step, which involves deep shadow work by making a searching and fearless moral inventory of yourself, extremely helpful.
-I was afraid of what I’d find and avoided some of the questions at first, but I found that the most uncomfortable questions were the most important ones to answer.

 In one of my journal entries I talked about being frustrated that I quit drinking, networking, and talking to the new love interest all in the same week.
 I began just sitting with myself, but all I wanted to do was quit thinking and writing about my pain, drink a bunch of beer and whiskey, and care for anyone but myself because that’s what I was used to and it seemed so much easier to keep it that way.